chiubaca/100-days-of-code/log.md

 **Link to work:** Still need to upload this

 ### Day 2: January 2, 2017
-**Today's Progress**: revisted my Jekyll Blog and done some played around with Skeleton framework.
+**Today's Progress**: revisted my Jekyll Blog and played around with the Skeleton CSS framework some more.
 I may re-write my blog to use the skeleton framework as practice.

 **Thoughts:** Tomomorrow I know will be hard to find time to code, but I thinking of messing around with Flexbox next.